vppmatt/angular-fundamentals/lab-exercises/01-creating-an-angular-application.md

 ## Intro

-In this lab we will see what basic Angular applicaiton looks like in the browser.
+In this lab we will see what basic Angular application looks like in the browser.

 ## Pre-requisites

-Before starting this lab, **you should have created an Angular  applicaiton** by running the command
+Before starting this lab, **you should have created an Angular  application** by running the command

 ```ng new hello-world```